RxTelegram/rxtelegram.github.io/HandlingUpdates/HandlingUpdatesAllUpdates.md

 # Getting all updates

 ## Basics
-.net unfortunately does not provide an implementation for the IObservable interface, so we recommend you to install the Nuget package System.Reactive.Core.
+.net unfortunately does not provide an implementation for the IObservable interface, so we recommend you to install the Nuget package [System.Reactive](https://www.nuget.org/packages/System.Reactive/6.0.1-preview.1).
 This will allow you to subscribe to any IObservable interface provided by our library as follows.

 ``` csharp
 .Subscribe(next => { }, exception => { })